Vicomtech/Dataset-of-2D-polygons-for-Additive-Manufacturing/README.md

       [[x1, y1],
        [x2, y2],
        [x3, y3],
 	      .
 	      .
 	      .
        [xi, yi],
 	      .
 	      .
 	      .
 	   [xn, yn]}]}]
 	```

 * **InfillPaths:** the folder contains 2 folders with some possible infills for each polygon.
 	* **ConvexPolygons:** Folder containing the *.txt* files with the infills of 15 convex polygons.
-	* **NonConvexPolygons:** Folder containing the *.txt* files with the infills of 19 non-convex polygons.
+	* **NonConvexPolygons:** Folder containing the *.txt* files with the infills of 20 non-convex polygons.
-	Each *.txt* file contains 48 infills for a polygon varying lines separation and orientation.
-The structure of the *.txt* is as follows:
+	Each *.txt* file contains 48 infills for a polygon varying lines separation and orientation, except *NCPolygon20.txt* which only has one infill.
+The structure of the *.txt* files is as follows:
 	```
 	Separation 1: S1, Separation 2: S2, Angle: A, Keep original separations: Yes/No
 	X: X1 Y: Y1
 	X: X2 Y: Y2
 	X: X3 Y: Y3
 	     .
 	     .
 	     .
 	X: Xi Y: Yi
 	     .
 	     .
 	     .
 	X: Xn Y: Yn
 	Separation 1: S1', Separation 2: S2', Angle: A', Keep original separations: Yes/No
 	X: X1' Y: Y1'
 	X: X2' Y: Y2'
 	X: X3' Y: Y3'
 	      .
 	      .
 	      .
 	X: Xi' Y: Yi'
 	      .
 	      .
 	      .
 	X: Xn' Y: Yn'
 	      .
 	      .
 	      .
 	```
-	If Keep original separations is *Yes*, the chosen separations remain fix, while if it is *No*, the separations were automatically adjusted to ensure that all the convex (sub)polygon was completely filled.
+	If Keep original separations is *Yes*, the chosen separations remain fix, while if it is *No*, the separations were automatically adjusted to ensure that all the convex (sub)polygons were completely filled.

 * **PythonCode:** the folder contains 5 *.py* files to plot the polygons and the generated infills.
 	* *loadPolygon.py:* this file has the functions needed to load the polygon and split it into polygons of maximum depth 2.